SiweiYu07/biogeochemical_cycles_metagenomics/README.md

 The analyses in this repository include:

-1. Construction of KO–bin bipartite networks
+1. Construction of MAG–KO bipartite networks
 2. Calculation of network topological properties
 3. Generation and analysis of GraphML network files
 4. Non-metric multidimensional scaling analysis